 Watermarks or Third-Party Logos

-If you find that your pictures comply yet you’re still getting minimal engagement, consider if you’re under a potential Bumble shadowban.
-Repetitive minor infractions might accumulate, limiting your reach.
+If you find that your pictures comply yet you're still getting minimal engagement, consider whether you're under a potential Bumble shadowban.
+Repetitive minor infractions can accumulate, limiting your reach without any direct notification.

 Optimizing Your Photos for More Matches

 Meeting the guidelines is only step one.
-Next, let’s explore how to shine within those rules.
+Here is how to perform within those rules.

 - Show Variation: Mix up angles, outfits, and environments.
 Let the second or third photo reveal a hobby or group event.

 - Minimal Props: Sunglasses in some photos are allowed if your face is still mostly visible.
-But don’t do it for every shot.
+But don't use them in every shot, as it reads as deliberate concealment.